Geordio/CarND-Advanced-Lane-Lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+My Project Submission
+---
+This readme file provides the report writeup for this project.

 My project solution consists of the following files